kaokaoaung/python_data_cleaning_projects/README.md

-# Data_Cleaning
+Customer Call List Data Cleaning Project
-This is the data cleaning project using Python
+This project is to practice data cleaning with python pandas as a beginner